yudhanjaya/yudhanjaya.github.io/_notes/2024-02-Low-power-writing.md

 You can email yourself your files, stick them on Google Drive, OneDrive, or even save them to a USB stick.
 That's up to you.

+### The skull?

+Not really essential to any of this.
+As with retro emulators, I had a few skulls lying around.
+They have to go somewhere.
+If you like, consider it your least favourite 1-star reviewer on Goodreads.

 ### Notes